 (D) Procedures for periodically reviewing the effectiveness of the plans to combat the unauthorized distribution of copyrighted materials by users of the institution’s network using relevant assessment criteria.
 No particular technology measures are favored or required for inclusion in an institution’s plans, and each institution retains the authority to determine what its particular plans for compliance with paragraph (b)(30) of this section will be, including those that prohibit content monitoring; and

-The CSO will meet with representative from Student Services and Human Resources annually to review the effectiveness of the copyright plan.
+Institution representatives meet annually to review the effectiveness of the copyright plan.
 Following this meeting, if adjustments are necessary, they will be made.

-(ii) Will, in consultations with the chief technology officer of the institution –
+(ii) Will, in consultations with representatives from the institution –

 (A)Periodically review the legal alternatives for downloading or otherwise acquiring copyrighted material;

 (B) Make available the results of the review in paragraph (b)(30)(ii)(A) of this section to its students through a Web site or other means; and